 We knew from the pathology what kind of cancer it was but not if it had metastasized.
 If it had spread, there was no guarantee that it was curable, it would depend on the number of tumors and the size.
 As this was a couple of days before Christmas, I would be waiting for the results until after the holiday or at least until after Christmas day.
 As luck would have it, I would have my hands full of Sauce and Meatballs, Pasta, Bread, and Cheese for at least the next 48 hours.
 I prepare this feast and serve it at my dear friend’s Christmas party every year.
 They are very kind to invite me and so and I’d never let them down.
 I would deal with the life and death quiz another day; a perfect Meatball would take precedence, as well it should.

 I wasn’t afraid to die, I was in a way, looking forward to what was next.

-To clarify, my near-death experience of over 20 years ago left an indelible mark on me that has remained ethereal while realistic all these years later.
+To clarify, my near-death experience of over 20 years ago left an indelible mark on me that has remained ethereal while exceedingly real all these years later.

 I was lifted from the bottom that day and gently placed on the shore, long story short, I’m still here.
 I often thank God for my broken neck.

 In the interim, while awaiting the results, I had a conversation with God about the possibilities.
 We all speak to the light in our own way, some of us simply look within.
 No matter where you find guidance and inspiration, learn to listen.

 The problem most people have with prayer is that they inquire, probe, and solicit in repetitive vainness and never stop to listen to the answers or direction.

 Pray and then shut up!
 The answers are not delivered in a handwritten directive from your higher power, they are subtlety or otherwise revealed when you pay attention to your life.